 - The patient must be given post-care and followed up on time for the next treatment.

 - The patient shouldn’t be given access to or consume ketamine when they are on their own.

 At present, we can already witness lifelong treatment-resistant depression patients finally recovering with proper ketamine therapy.
 With the awareness of all side-effects and risks, proper dosage and expert supervision can revolutionize the rising mental health and suicidal rates in Canada.
 With all that said, it is eminently important to be cautious and stay under expert advice to avoid any form of the negative outcome.
 After 50 years of trial and error, we are finally at a time where reliable supervision can save lives with this therapy technique.
 With all that said, we need more research and experiments to utilize the possibilities of ketamine and hopefully much safer variants in the future.

 Remember, you are not alone; help is available.
-Reach out Thrive Downtown Counselling Centre for support and guidance without hesitation.
+Reach out to Thrive’s Vancouver Counselling Centre for support and guidance without hesitation.

 Get Help Now – Call Us at 604-227-0297

 Yes, with frequent heavy doses, ketamine can be extremely addictive because of its pain-relieving and hallucination effects.

 No, ketamine is not an opioid.
 Opioid works in the opioid receptor in the brain, while ketamine works with multiple receptors like the NMDA receptor (N methyl D aspartate).
 An opioid is specifically a pain medication, while ketamine is a hallucinogenic anesthetic with a much vaster effect on the human body.

 What is Ketamine made of?